iAMSagar44/paper-mentor-ai/app/backend/README.md

     ```shell
     cd app/backend
     ```
+3. Set up environment variables for OpenAI:
+    ```sh
+    export SPRING_AI_OPENAI_API_KEY=<your_Spring_AI_OpenAI_api_key>
+    ```

+4. Ensure that your Postgres database with the pgvector extension is running and accessible.

+5. Update the `application.properties` file with the specific profile

-3. Build the project using Maven:
+6. Build the project using Maven:

     ```shell
     mvn clean install
     ```

-4. Run the application:
+7. Run the application:

     ```shell
     mvn spring-boot:run